History of David Muir in Timeline

 In 2021, David Muir became the lead anchor of breaking news and special event coverage for ABC News.

-In 2021, David Muir traveled to Southern Madagascar to report on what the United Nations World Food Program warned was the first climate-change driven famine.
-After the report aired, ABC News viewers donated over $3 million to the World Food Program.
+In 2021, David Muir traveled to Southern Madagascar to report on what the United Nations World Food Program warned was the first climate-change driven famine in the world.

 In February 2023, David Muir conducted two interviews with President Biden, one in Warsaw on U.S. support for Ukraine.

-In 2023, David Muir traveled to South Sudan to report on the historic flooding that had destroyed communities, leading to severe malnutrition as war broke out to the north, in Sudan.
+In 2023, David Muir traveled to South Sudan to report on the historic flooding that had destroyed communities, leading to severe malnutrition.

 In 2023, David Muir won the Emmy for Outstanding Live News Program and the Edward R. Murrow Award for Network TV Newscast.

-On June 6, 2024, David Muir interviewed President Biden in Normandy and pressed him on whether he would pardon his son, Hunter Biden, to which Biden responded he would not.
+On June 6, 2024, David Muir interviewed president Biden in Normandy, pressing him on whether he would pardon his son, Hunter Biden.

 September 10, 2024: Moderated Presidential Debate

-On September 10, 2024, David Muir and Linsey Davis moderated a presidential debate on ABC News between Donald Trump and Kamala Harris, which was watched by nearly 70 million Americans.
-Muir fact-checked Trump for making false statements and pressed Harris on various issues.
+On September 10, 2024, David Muir and Linsey Davis moderated a presidential debate on ABC News between former President Donald Trump and Vice President Kamala Harris.

-On December 1, 2024, President Biden reversed course and pardoned his son Hunter Biden.
-This came after he was interviewed by David Muir on June 6, 2024 and pledged that he would not pardon his son.
+On December 1, 2024, President Biden reversed course and pardoned his son, Hunter Biden, after telling David Muir in an interview that he would not.

-In 2024, David Muir received the Walter Cronkite Award for Excellence in Journalism and won the Emmy for Outstanding Live News Program and the Edward R. Murrow Award for Network TV Newscast.
+In 2024, David Muir was the recipient of the Walter Cronkite Award for Excellence in Journalism.
+He also won the Emmy for Outstanding Live News Program in both 2023 and 2024 and won the Edward R. Murrow Award for Network TV Newscast in the same years.